-My research interests include generic and generative programming, programming languages, type systems, and software construction in general.
+My research interests include user interface programming, generic and generative programming, programming languages, type systems, and software construction in general.

 The hotdrink project is a library for declaratively programming user interfaces.